gearboxworks/docker-template/README.md

 # Template Docker Container for Gearbox
 This is the main template repository for creating Docker containers within Gearbox.

+Use it to create a Gearbox container from scratch or wrap an already existing container to be used within Gearbox.

 ## Using this template container.

 - 1 Fetch this repo.